prabhsingh20/StreamIt/README.md

    npm run dev
   This will start the Vite development server and you should see the application running at http://localhost:3000.

+## Contributing

+✨ We welcome contributions to improve StreamIt!
+If you'd like to contribute, follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes.
+4. Run tests (if applicable) and ensure everything works.
+5. Commit your changes and push to your forked repository.
+6. Open a Pull Request to the main repository.

+Please make sure to adhere to the project's coding standards, and write meaningful commit messages.
+If you're unsure about anything, feel free to ask!

+## Testing

+This project currently does not have a dedicated testing suite.
+However, we welcome contributions to add tests and ensure robust functionality.
+If you'd like to help with testing, please follow the instructions below (if applicable).

+- To run tests:
+  `npm run test` (or appropriate command)

 ## License

 This project is open-source and available under the MIT License.
-You are free to use, modify, and distribute the code.
-See the LICENSE file for more details.
+You can freely use, modify, and distribute the code.
+Please see the [LICENSE](./LICENSE) file for more detailed information.

-  ## Contributing

-  **✨Feel free to open issues or contribute to this project.
-If you have any questions or feedback, don't hesitate to reach out!, We welcome contributions to improve StreamIt!
-If you'd like to contribute, please fork the repository, create a new branch, and submit a pull request with your changes.✨**